ArtAhmetaj/adaptive_backfill/README.md

 MyApp.Backfills.migrate_users(initial_state: 500, mode: :sync)
 ```

-### Legacy API
+### Non-DSL API

-You can still use the struct-based API for backwards compatibility:
+You can also use the struct-based API:

 ```elixir
 # Single operation